-Effective March 25, 2021, the Corporation disposed of certain assets in Southeast Alberta and Northeast Alberta for cash proceeds of \$102.6 million.
+During the year ended December 31, 2021, the Corporation disposed of certain assets in Southeast Alberta and Northeast Alberta for cash proceeds of \$102.6 million.
 The assets had a carrying value of \$93.4 million and an associated decommissioning liability of \$13.1 million, resulting in a gain on disposal of \$22.3 million.

-Effective December 1, 2021, the Corporation exchanged certain assets in Central Alberta that had a carrying value of \$8.5 million and an associated decommissioning liability of \$0.8 million for certain assets in Southeast Alberta that have a fair value of \$10.4 million and an associated decommissioning liability of \$0.1 million, resulting in a gain on exchange of \$2.6 million.
+During the year ended December 31, 2021, the Corporation exchanged certain assets in Central Alberta that had a carrying value of \$8.5 million and an associated decommissioning liability of \$0.8 million for certain assets in Southeast Alberta that had a fair value of \$10.4 million and an associated decommissioning liability of \$0.1 million, resulting in a gain on exchange of \$2.6 million.